MaximilianLowe/MaximilianLowe/README.md

 Hi I am Max (He/Him), a SENSE CDT PhD student in geophysics at the British Antarctic Survey and the University of Edinburgh.
-I work on  lithospheric properties and surface heat flow in Antarctica using mainly gravity and magnetic data.
+I work on crustal properties and subglacial heat flow in Antarctica using mainly gravity and magnetic data.
 Read more about my work at: https://www.bas.ac.uk/profile/maxwe32/